 Back to the grocery store.

-Both ladies wanted to know my secret – how did I establish my toddler’s expressive language skills so early and how did I create such a little talker?
-While I am typically reluctant to engage in a conversation with strangers while also trying to wrangle two toddlers, I gave them the brief lowdown:
+Both ladies wanted to know if I had a secret – how did I establish my toddler’s expressive language skills so early and how did I “create” such a little talker?

 - Lots of reading, all day every day

 - Minimal use of pacifier (sleep times only)

 - Lots of speech & Language extension games

 - Parents narrating in full, clear sentences (more on this later)

 The good news is, no matter what age your toddler (or baby!) is, you, too, can improve your toddler’s expressive language.